Computerworld Columns

 The book that started it all, translated around the world and honored with numerous awards.
 Geeks are different.
 Geekwork is different.
 Power doesn’t work on geeks.

-Nearly a decade of columns about managing technical people and groups.
+More than a decade of columns about managing technical people and groups.

 A simple eight-step process for rescuing troubled relationships.